 Most working-age Americans get their health insurance through their employer.
-Which means a job loss during the coronavirus pandemic could mean losing your health insurance.
+This means a job loss during the coronavirus pandemic could mean losing your health insurance.

 In past economic crises, options for buying affordable health insurance were limited.
 But provisions in the Affordable Care Act, along with actions taken recently by Congress and some states, mean more opportunities for getting coverage.
 Here’s a guide to the options via the New York Times, which differ depending on your circumstances.